-In addition to the test procedures in this section, Ttest Mmethod A from ASTM E1554-13 is approved for use provided that the building and duct system preparation procedures in Section 4.2 of this standard are followed.
+In addition to the test procedures in this section, Test Method A from ASTM E1554-13 is approved for use provided that the building and duct system preparation procedures in Section 4.2 of this Standard are followed.
 The supply and return air leakage from Test Method A shall be added together and assumed equivalent to CFM25 or CMS25 to outside.

 The leakage to outside test shall be performed using a Blower Door in the main entry to the unit to pressurize the individual unit with reference to outside.
-If the main entry door is in an interior hallway then the hallway shall be well connected to outside through open windows or doors, or an exterior window or door (such as to deck or patio) shall be used.
-Only the ducts in the home being tested shall be included in the air leakage test.
+If the main entry door is in an interior hallway then the hallway shall be well connected to outside through open windows or doors, or an exterior window or door13 shall be used.
+Only the ducts in the home being tested shall be included in the test.